 packages/apps/Car/libs.
-This library also provides
+This library also contains extensions of

 Media Source Switcher